aerisnju/blueskiescustomization/README.md

 The mod provides such settings for disabling the item nerf and allowing structures to be generated in the BlueSkies dimensions.

-## How to use it
+## How to get and use it
 The mod requires Forge.
 And the BlueSkies mod should be installed.
 The current branch supports Minecraft 1.20.1 Forge.

-Just place the mod jar file into the "mods" directory and configure the settings file to enable or disable the settings.
+Get the mod from the **Release** section of the repository.
+Place the mod jar file into the "mods" directory and configure the settings file to enable or disable the settings.

 Here is the default settings:
 ```toml